ekearm/data-structures-and-algorithms/Data-Structures/mergeSort/Lecture-Notes.md

 ___

 ## Approach & Efficiency
 O(n log n).
-Because of the divide and conquer method it can complete the job in lenear time.
+Because of the divide and conquer method.

+## Learning Objectives
+To understand the basics of the Merge Sort Algorithm

+## Lecture Flow
+* Diagram
+* Example (Maybe have the class merge sort themselves by birthday)
+* Algorithm
+* Pseudocode
+* Readings and videos

 ## Is it more efficient than others?